docker/docs/notary/reference/client-config.md

 This is normally defaults to `~/.notary`, but specifying `~/.docker/trust` facilitates interoperability with content trust.

-Note that this option can be overridden with the command line flag `--trustDir`.
+This option can be overridden with the command line flag `--trustDir`.

 ## remote_server section (optional)